 CONTEXT: The council requires senior managers to formally acknowledge they recognise their responsibilities to deliver services to the required standard within budget, and to implement any savings and investment allocated to their areas.

 Relevant members and managers are required to participate fully in all aspects of the financial processes.

-E1 All senior managers (i.e.: chief executive, executive directors, assistant directors, heads of service, etc) and members of the Cabinet are required to participate fully in budget setting and management processes.

-- E2 Managers are personally accountable for delivering their planned service outputs within the cash limited budget allocated to them.
-This will be a key performance in all managers' annual employee performance assessments. - E3 The council (through the CFO) will regularly review its financial management arrangements to ensure they remain fit for purpose.
+- E1 All senior managers (i.e.: chief executive, executive directors, assistant directors, heads of service, budget holders, etc) and members of the Cabinet are required to participate fully in budget setting and management processes. - E2 Managers are personally accountable for delivering their planned service outputs within the cash limited budget allocated to them. - E3 The council (through the CFO) will regularly review its financial management arrangements to ensure they remain fit for purpose.